hipay/hipay-docs/hipay-direct-integration-wizishop/1-presentation.md

 ![WiziShop back office - Payment](images/wizishop_payment.png)

-Then, find the HiPay Professional integration and click on the button to add it:
+Then look for the HiPay integration and click on the button to add it:

 ![WiziShop back office - Add HiPay](images/wizishop_add_hipay.png)